knanne/knanne.github.io/_posts/2017-01-19-daily-software.md

 [Python](https://www.python.org) is my language of choice for anything from data analysis and manipulation, to web development.
 The official package manager in Python is called [pip](https://pip.pypa.io/en/stable/).

 Install most python packages with `pip install <PACKAGE>`, update most python packages with `pip install <PACKAGE> --upgrade`.
-If you have multiple versions of python/pip or are running into permissions errors on Windows, it is recommended to use `python -m pip install <PACKAGE>.
+If you have multiple versions of python/pip or are running into permissions errors on Windows, use syntax `python -m pip install <PACKAGE>` which ensures you run the command from global Python executable.

 Below are notes on a few other useful tools for Python.